WHY GO TO UZES

 L’HOSTELLERIE PROVENCALE 1 Rue de la Grande Bourgade, 30700 Uzès Tel: +33 4 66 22 11 06

-Comments: A charming 9 room hotel, all ensuite and air-conditioned.
-In addition there is a newly renovated guest house across the street.
-Great restaurant, La Parenthese with delicious, locally sourced ingredients.
+Comments: A lovely 9 room hotel, all ensuite and air-conditioned with its own restaurant, La Parenthese.
+In addition there is a recently renovated guest house across the street.

 LA MAISON D’ UZES 18 Rue du Docteur Blanchard, 30700 Uzès Tel:+33 4 66 20 07 00

-A wonderful Relais Chateaux hotel, tiny and discreet (just 4 rooms and 2 suites) but luxurious and divine, complete with a spa and fabulous restaurant.
-A lunchtime special menu is an incredible bargain, book well in advance
+This wonderful Relais Chateaux hotel, tiny and discreet (just 4 rooms and 2 suites) but luxurious and divine, is a splurge, complete with a spa and fabulous restaurant.
+A lunchtime special menu is an incredible bargain.
+Book well in advance.

 LA BEGUDE ST PIERRE Chemin des Bégudes, 295, 30210 Vers-Pont-du-Gard Tel: +33 (0)4 66 02 63 60

 Location: 6 km east of Uzès on D981 leading to Uzès, 2 minutes from the Pont du Gard.
 Price: €65 -€260 per night breakfast €15, parking free on site, gourmet restaurant.
 Comments: One of our favorites’s.
-La Begude St Pierre is a newly renovated, former 17th century coaching inn now offering 4 star luxury in one of its 23 rooms and suites, this is a jewel!
+La Begude St Pierre renovated a few years ago this former 17th century coaching inn offers 4 star luxury in one of its 23 rooms and suites.
 All rooms are air-conditioned with flat screen TV’s, mini bars and safes.
 It is worth paying extra for one of the rooms with its own oversized private terrace.
 The spa services available in your room are highly recommended!